ministryofjustice/security-guidance/standards/authentication.md

 ### MFA for Administrators

-Administrative accounts **must** always have MFA, and have techniques in-place to ensure it is always enabled and active for each account.
+Administrative accounts **must** always have MFA (unless impractical to do so, types 1 to 4 from the list above are strongly preferred) and have techniques in-place to ensure it is always enabled and active for each account.

 ### MFA for important or privileged actions